RRTs can independently authorize APD-funded home oxygen therapy applications

 - Adhering to all published professional standards of practice, which includes not only the CRTO Standards of Practice but also A Commitment to Ethical Practice, and the Oxygen Therapy Clinical Best Practice Guideline.

 - Recognizing and addressing any conflict of interest that might exist in accordance with the CRTO Conflict of Interest regulation and the CRTO Conflict of Interest Professional Practice Guideline.
-More information and tools regarding Addressing Conflict of Interest can be found on the CRTO website.

 - Maintaining appropriate communication with the patient, their family, the prescriber (MD or NP) and other care providers, and ensuring complete and accurate documentation, as outline in the CRTO Documentation Professional Practice Guideline.